 - Can it be safe for me here?

 - What if it turns out that the other guy gets whatever he wants, and I get nothing?

 Instead of the team engaging together — in a contest against the marketplace, or in resolving a policy problem — their work turns into an organizational game of shifting loyalties, backchannel communications, subtle and not-so-subtle manipulations, jockeying for position, and hardening of role boundaries.

 When a leader has held significant control for a long period of time, or there isn’t any greater authority to dictate (and support) power-sharing this distracting and inefficient behavior can occur in any organization, no matter how small or ostensibly informal.
 It’s even more likely to happen if the leader’s team is separated by location, organizational status, level of experience, etc.

-- One or more group members sponsor and sustain the necessary change.
-Someone from within the group has the strength to withstand the seductiveness of being in partnership with the leader — and in small, large, and always respectful ways, keeps putting reality on the table where the whole group can see it.
+- One or more group members can sponsor and sustain the necessary change.
+Someone from within the group may have the strength to withstand the seductiveness of being in partnership with the leader — and in small, large, and always respectful ways, keeps putting reality on the table where the whole group can see it.

 - There is a structural change.
 Usually, the players change and/or the rules change when the leader changes.
 The group may be in for a hugely disruptive period, but a change in leader will create the cleanest break with the past — that is, if the team survives.

-When one of these shifts occurs, it is possible to create a virtuous cycle in which the team supports all the members and the members support each other, both individually and as a group.
+When one of these shifts occurs, it’s possible to create a virtuous cycle in which the team supports all the members and the members support each other, both individually and as a group.
 This support sometimes takes the form of peer (or peer-to-leader) pressure, acknowledging when the team itself is not working well, so that everyone can get back on track.
-Over time, it becomes clear which members truly want what’s best for the organization, and which are actually most comfortable when they’re only for themselves.
+Over time, it becomes clear which members truly want what’s best for the organization, and which ones are only in it for themselves.

 Onward and upward,